hsaduasdb23/Expressiveness_K_hop_GNNs/README.md

   ### Subgraph Count Dataset
   1. To run SEK-GIN, please follow these steps:

    i) Preprocessing dataset.
-In the root directory, run `python SubgraphCount.py`, it will generate the GraphCount dataset suitable for SEK-GIN, and preprocess it for SEK-GNN.
+In the root directory, run `python SubgraphCount.py`, it will generate the GraphCount dataset suitable for SEK-GIN, and preprocess it.

    ii) To try our code, use the code `run_subgraph_count.py`, for complete arguments, please see the detailed code and comment in run_subgraph_count.py.
 For example, to run a 5-layer 6-hop SEK-GIN with geometric combine function and attention-based pooling function for task 1, run the following code(for GraphCount dataset, the pooling method is default to be attention, no choice is provided in the command line):